utdata/rwd-mastery-assignments/workbench-tutorials/README.md

 In the [Introduction to Data Journalism](https://app.workbenchdata.com/courses/intro-to-data-journalism) lessons, you'll work through all of them.

 - **First story**: At the end of this module I want you to turn in the embed code instead of a PNG of the chart.
 Choose the </> button and set it to Public.
-Copy the embed code and save it to turn in with this assignment.
+Copy the embed code and paste it into your Google Doc.
+(You could use this embed in a content management system to display the chart, but I feel Workbench charts are not flexible enough for preparing for the public.
+We'll use Datawrapper for that later.)
-- **Finding the largest CO2 producers**: At the end of this module, take a screenshot and upload it into the Google Doc.
+- **Finding the largest CO2 producers**: At the end of this module, I want you to Export the csv file:
+  - Click on the Export button
+  - On the CSV portion, click the download arrow.
+The file will go to your Downloads folder.
+  - In Google Drive, upload your CSV and then Share to "Anyone with the link".
+  - Include the link in your Google Docs folder.
 - **Column and line charts**: Make sure you choose at least 5 countries (or all of them!).
-Choose the </> button and set it to Public.
-Copy the embed code and save it to turn in with this assignment.
+Take a screenshot and upload it to the Google Doc.
 - **Filtering data about public housing**: At the end of this assignment, take a screenshot of the last screen and upload it.
 - **Grouping rows (pivot tables)**: When you make the chart at the end, make sure you give it a title.
 For this (and the rest of the graphics), save the chart as a PNG and upload it to your Google Doc.
 - **Cleaning and analyzing campaign finance data**: When you make the chart at the end, make sure to give it a title.
 For this one, publish the PNG.
-- **Introduction to data types**: At the end of this lesson, Take a screenshot of hte last screen and add it your Google Doc.
+- **Introduction to data types**: At the end of this lesson, Take a screenshot of the last screen and add it your Google Doc.
 - **Grouping by dates**: For the resulting line chart, give it a headline and add the PNG to your Google Doc.
 - **Long vs Wide format**: Once your chart is done, give it a headline and add the PNG to the Google Doc.
 - **Calculating per capita crime rates in the U.S.**: Take a screenshot of the last screen and add it to the Google Doc.